Kensukeken/GeometryDash/README.md

 ### Prerequisites

 - Make sure you have Java installed on your machine.
-- You need to download IntelliJ IDEA to run this code.
+- You need to download IntelliJ IDEA or VSCode to run this program.

 ### Installation